-In many places, hospitals and health clinics are focused on testing and taking care of people who may have the new coronavirus.
+In many places, hospitals and health clinics are focused on testing, vaccinating, and taking care of people who may have COVID-19s.
 So what should you do if you have another health problem and need to see a doctor?
 Or what if you or a loved one has a health emergency in the midst of the outbreak?

 What the Guidelines Say

-The details depend on where you live, how many people are sick with COVID-19 in your community and what phase of reopening or lockdown your area is in.
+The details depend on where you live, whether you or your loved one is vaccinated, how many people are sick with COVID-19 in your community and what phase of reopening or lockdown your area is in.
 To limit the spread of the virus, you might want to cancel any medical appointments you can safely put off.
 When in doubt, call first.

 Official guidelines still say that doctors and clinics should prioritize urgent and emergency visits.
 The goal is to keep people healthy and conserve needed supplies.

-Some doctors and other health care professionals offer limited routine visits.
-While any procedure considered “elective” are being considered on a case-by-case basis.
+Many doctors and other health care professionals now offer limited routine visits with safety precaustions.
+While procedures considered “elective” are being considered on a case-by-case basis.

 It’s important to know that “elective” isn’t the same as “optional.”
 Doctors call anything that’s planned in advance an elective procedure.
 So think mammograms, colonoscopies, tonsillectomies, and more.

 If the procedure you have scheduled really shouldn’t wait, then doctors are less likely to delay it.
 But keep in mind that things are changing each day.
 During this time, doctors in some places may even have to decide if it’s best to delay surgeries for cancer or other serious conditions.
 Again, this will depend on what’s happening where you are.

 If you have an appointment or procedure scheduled, check with your doctor's office to see how they are handling patient safety in regard to COVID exposure.